bbauska/LFS170x/readme.md

 To learn more, visit the Game Developers Conference's website.
 [Developers Conference website](https://gdconf.com/)

 Decentraland is a virtual world built on top of the Ethereum blockchain.
-A fully decentralized world where users can interact, build and exchange items, ideas, even enjoy a concert with virtual friends (real life people that they met in Decentraland).<br>
+A fully decentralized world where users can interact, build and exchange items, ideas, even enjoy a concert with virtual friends (real life people that they met in Decentraland).<br/>
-Decentraland is run by a DOA, decentralized organization built with smart contracts and dapps (decentralized applications).<br>
+Decentraland is run by a DOA, decentralized organization built with smart contracts and dapps (decentralized applications).<br/>

 Watch this video to learn more about <a href="https://www.youtube.com/watch?app=desktop&v=qGgYEwJrw0w/" target="_blank">Decentraland</a>
 <!--- [Decentraland](https://www.youtube.com/watch?app=desktop&v=qGgYEwJrw0w/). -->